colons/pyfoot/README.md

 [This page](http://woof.bldm.us/help/rizon/) is the documentation for my pyfoot instance that runs on Rizon.
-The page is generated in a [Bottle](http://bottlepy.org/) automatically, based on that network's specific configuration and docstrings in the modules themselves.
+The page is generated in a [Bottle](http://bottlepy.org/) automatically, based on that network's specific configuration and docstrings in the plugins themselves.
 All documentation is kept in context and the help page will always reflect the current state of your pyfoot instance.